alchemyplatform/aa-sdk/site/overview/introduction.md

 `LightAccount` is a secure, gas-optimized, ERC-4337 smart contract account.

-We started with the Ethereum Foundation’s canonical [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) and added key improvements for production app developers:
+We started with the Ethereum Foundation’s canonical [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) and added key improvements for production app development:

 - Significantly [reduced gas costs](/smart-accounts/accounts/choosing-a-smart-account#benchmarks)
 - ERC-1271 signature support to ensure users can sign messages, such as on Opensea